What is a Delaware Series LLC?

 Does each series in a Series LLC have limited liability?

-Those forming a Series LLC should be aware, however, no Series LLC has been tested in a court.
-A court ruling against a Series LLC could invalidate the entity.
-However, the Delaware Series LLC would likely be the safest bet as the entity originated in Delaware and any cases concerning the validity of its structure would likely land in the Court of Chancery, Delaware’s court for businesses.
+Those forming a Series LLC should be aware, however, that the Series LLC legal structure has not been vigorously tested in a court.
+A court ruling against a Series LLC could invalidate the limited liability shields between the series and their master LLC.
+However, the Delaware Series LLC would likely be the safest to form a Series LLC, particularly if your Series LLC will operate in Delaware, because the Series LLC business structure originated in Delaware, and any cases concerning the validity of a Series LLC structure would likely land in the Court of Chancery, Delaware’s court for businesses.

 How is a Series LLC in Delaware taxed?